 In the course of the weeklong programme, participants earn the John Muir Award and Leave No Trace accreditation.
 These recognitions enhance not only participants’ self-esteem but also their employability.

-Following graduation, our education coordinator continues to help Imbewu participants explore rural careers.
+Following graduation, our project manager continues to help Imbewu participants explore rural careers.
 Our Pathways to Progress handbook guides them into further education choices, employment, and work experience in rural Scotland.
-In addition, our partner estates and other rural employers—the same ones who provide experience of rural careers during the Imbewu programme week—offer work placement and volunteer opportunities for many Imbewu graduates.
+In addition, our partner estates and other rural employers offer work placement and volunteer opportunities for many Imbewu graduates.

 Imbewu is led by highly trained Wilderness Foundation staff members who are trained to keep young people safe, engage them in outdoor activities, teach them new skills, and help them build relationships with adults and with one another.

 Imbewu participants learn how to do outdoor activities with local estate managers, countryside rangers, wilderness guides, gamekeepers, and the like.
 All such leaders are carefully vetted.
 These rural guides offer authentic experience of careers and activities in the natural world.